mile95/mile95.github.io/content/posts/2023-09-11-footballbrews.md

 ## Hosting

+The hosting infrastructure forms the backbone of FootballBrews, enabling the application to be accessible to users.
+To host the application, I selected Digital Ocean, leveraging its simplicity and cost-effectiveness.

+Digital Ocean offers a straightforward and scalable solution for hosting web applications.
+I opted for the second-cheapest Droplet, providing 1GB of memory and 25GB of disk space, all at a monthly cost of $6.
+These specifications more than suffice for the needs of FootballBrews, considering the expected minimal traffic and storage requirements.

+Server Configuration

-I created a droplet over at Digital Ocean which is just a linux Virtual Machine.
+- I began by creating a Digital Ocean Droplet, essentially a Linux Virtual Machine, to host FootballBrews.
-I choosed the second cheapest one, it has 1GB Memory and 25 GB Disk which cost 6$ per month.
-The specs is much enough for my needs, I expect close to zero traffic and minimal storage needs.

-I assigned a reserved IP to the droplet so that I could configure the `A` record of the DNS settings to point for the domain that I had bought.
+- I assigned a reserved IP address to the Droplet, allowing me to configure the 'A' record in the DNS settings to point to the domain I had purchased.
-Once the DNS settings was configured correctly I needed to forward the traffic going to `footballbrews.com` to the docker container running the Angular application.
-Both the frontend and the backend is running in docker on the server.
+- Once DNS settings were correctly configured, I needed to route incoming traffic from 'footballbrews.com' to the Docker container running the Angular application and the backend, both of which were hosted on the server.
-I had nginx running in docker as well and used nginx to route traffic on the server.
-The nginx config contained two server entries, one for each container.
-This is the entry related to the frontend, here the traffic is redirected to the port <X> inside docker.
+- To manage this routing, I used Nginx, also running within Docker.
+My Nginx configuration consisted of two server entries, each corresponding to one of the application's containers.

+Here's an example of the Nginx configuration for the frontend:

 ```
  server {